opendistro/for-elasticsearch-docs/docs/install/docker.md

 Then run `sudo sysctl -p` to reload.

-The `docker-compose.yml` file above also contains several key settings: `bootstrap.memory_lock=true`, `ES_JAVA_OPTS=-Xms512m -Xmx512m`, and `9600:9600`.
-Respectively, these settings disable memory swapping (along with `memlock`), set the size of the Java heap (we recommend half of system RAM), and allow you to access Performance Analyzer on port 9600.
+The `docker-compose.yml` file above also contains several key settings: `bootstrap.memory_lock=true`, `ES_JAVA_OPTS=-Xms512m -Xmx512m`, `nofile 65536` and `port 9600`.
+Respectively, these settings disable memory swapping (along with `memlock`), set the size of the Java heap (we recommend half of system RAM), set a limit of 65536 open files for the Elasticsearch user, and allow you to access Performance Analyzer on port 9600.

 ## Run with custom plugins